 For any other scenario, the clock speed or cores don’t always indicate performance.
-If you’re comparing Intel Core i3 vs. Core i5 vs. Core i7 processors, then clock speed and number of cores don’t matter.
+If you’re comparing Intel Core i3 vs. Core i5 vs. Core i7 processors or Intel Core i5 vs. Core i7 vs. Core i9 processors, then clock speed and number of cores don’t matter.
 And if you’re comparing Intel vs. AMD or an AMD A10 vs. AMD A8 vs. AMD FX, then clock speed alone won’t tell you much.

 Check Single-Threaded Performance

 The dirty little secret in the computer world is that even though you’re buying a processor with four cores, all four of those cores might not actually be used when you’re running applications.

 Most software today is still single-threaded, which means the program is running as one process and a process can only run on one core.
 So even if you have four cores, you won’t be getting the full performance of all four cores for that application.

 That’s why you also need to check the single-threaded (or single-core) performance of any processor before buying it.
 Not all companies explicitly release that information, so you’ll need to rely on third-party data from reliable resources like Passmark benchmark tests .

 Passmark’s full list of CPU benchmarks has a single-threaded rating for each CPU.